GovTechSG/TechBiz-Documentation/invite-users.md

 # Invite users

-Public officers can now use TechBiz portal to invite other public officers and vendors to [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/) and [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/).
+Public officers can now use TechBiz portal to invite and create [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/) account for other public officers and vendors, and invite them to [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/).

-There are three ways a public officer can invite users:
+There are three ways a public officer can create TechPass account for other users:

 1. [Email invitation](#email-invitation) - Use this option to invite public officers.
-2. [Create user account](#create-user-account) - Use this option to invite vendors.
+2. [Create single account](#create-single-account) - Use this option to invite public officers and vendors.
-3. [Batch upload](#batch-upload) - Use this option to invite more than one public officer and vendor.
+3. [Batch upload](#batch-upload) - Use this option to create more than one TechPass account for a public officer and vendor.

 ## Prerequisites